P. Susheela: Career

-Debut : 1950–1954
+Debut: 1951–1954

 Born into a music-loving family, Susheela had been nurtured with formal classical music training at a very young age.
 She used to participate in all the musical competitions at her school and Vizianagaram town events.
 She developed the crucial nuances in singing songs with apt expressions and modulations through her extensive training during those days.
-She also sang few songs for the All India Radio (AIR) for their private program telecasts.
+She also sang a few songs for the All India Radio (AIR) for their private program telecasts.

-In 1950, music director Pendyala Nageswara Rao was on the look out for some fresh voices to sing for his new film compositions.
+In 1951, music director Pendyala Nageswara Rao was on the look out for some fresh voices to sing for his new film compositions.
 He approached the AIR to help him shortlist some of the finest singers who have performed for the Radio.
 AIR sent forward five singers of whom Susheela was selected after some thorough audition tests.
-She was immediately signed on for the Tamil film Petra Thai (1952) for a duet song "Edhuku Azhaithhai" with A. M. Raja.
+She was immediately signed on for the Tamil film Petra Thai (1953) for a duet song "Edhuku Azhaithhai" with A. M. Raja.
 This was subsequently made in Telugu as Kanna Talli for which she recorded the same duet with Ghantasala.
 This resulted in her long term employment with AVM Studios singing for their productions alone with a fixed monthly salary.
 The studio owner A. V. Meiyappan hired a Tamil trainer for Susheela to hone her Tamil pronunciation skills.
 Thus Susheela began her illustrious career gaining abundant knowledge about music and language.
 She debuted into Kannada language with the film Maadidunno Maaraya in 1954.

-Breakthrough : 1955 – 1960
+Breakthrough: 1955–1960

 It was not easy for a newcomer to foray into the musical scene in the 1950s with the domination of eminent female vocalists like P. Leela, M. L. Vasanthakumari, Jikki among others ruling the playback industry.
 Yet, Susheela made her own mark with her distinct and clear vocals.
-The year 1955 saw Susheela raising to popularity with her back to back hit songs both in Tamil and Telugu film industries.
+The year 1955 saw Susheela rising to popularity with her back to back hit songs both in Tamil and Telugu film industries.
 Missamma released in 1955 had hugely popular songs backed with strong carnatic classical essence.
 Susheela created a huge impact among the listeners with her effortless renditions of the toughest notations.
 The same year released Tamil film Kanavane Kan Kanda Deivam made her a household name in Tamil Nadu.

 Thus began a huge legacy of Susheela, who sang in almost all the films produced since 1955 through 1960s and 1970s till 1985.
 The legendary Tamil musicians Viswanathan – Ramamurthy duo composed some of the most evergreen songs of Tamil cinema history in the voice of Susheela.
 Her duets with the acclaimed singers Ghantasala in Telugu, T. M. Soundararajan in Tamil and P. B. Srinivas in Kannada marked a new era of duet songs in the South Indian music industry.
-She, along with T. M. Soundararajan went on to record more than hundreds of songs with Viswanathan – Ramamurthy.
+She, along with T. M. Soundararajan went on to record hundreds of songs with Viswanathan – Ramamurthy.
 Susheela's blockbuster Kannada song "Viraha Nooru Nooru Taraha" for the film Edakallu Guddada Mele is listed as one of the top 10 evergreen songs in Indian cinema.
 Her combination with actress Jayanthi is very popular in Karnataka.